DaffittTech/DaffittTech.NetworkStatus/README.md

 ```

 ### Inject NetworkService Into Your Blazor Code
-If you keep your *.razor* code and backend *.cs* code together in the same razor file, add this line at the top of the razor page.
+If you keep your *.razor* code and back-end *.cs* code together in the same razor file, add this line at the top of the razor page.
 ```html
 @inject NetworkService NetworkService
 ```